 Who is at fault for medical negligence?

-The medical professional is at fault for medical negligence.
+The medical professional is at fault for the negligence.
 It does not matter where the negligence happened; it is the medical professional who is responsible.

 You bring your clinical negligence claim against the NHS hospital, GP or pharmacy for the clinical negligence.
 The NHS Trust is normally the employer, and NHS Resolution will handle your case.

-You should always have a firm of medical negligence solicitors fighting your side of the case.
+You should always have a firm of solicitors fighting your side of the case.

 How long do I have to make a medical negligence claim?